 - No student will be enrolled or graduated, and no student will be issued a transcript of record, until all accounts have been paid or satisfactory arrangements have been made with Bursar Services.

 - Payments must be made by the due date, or a late fee of 1% of the outstanding balance will be assessed each billing period until the account is settled.

 - A past due balance may result in the suspension of Bucknell charging privileges.
 The charge privileges will not be reinstated until the account is paid in full.

 - A penalty fee of $25 will be charged for any non-sufficient fund payment made by check or ACH.

 - If your account is forwarded to our collection agency, you will also be responsible for paying any collection fees associated with the collection of this debt.

 - The services of several banking institutions are available in the Lewisburg area.
 Two automatic teller machines are located on the campus in the Langone Center.

 - A banking institution in your hometown may be accessed through the ATM if the bank is part of the "MAC", "PLUS", "Cirrus" and other networks as noted on the ATM.

-- Limited check cashing services are available at the Cashier's office in 108 Marts Hall.
+- Limited check cashing services in Bursar Services at 108 Marts Hall.